:: What Happens If I Don't Repay? ::

 - Ineligible for student aid.
 From the date of default, you're not eligible for a federal student loan, a Pell Grant or an Oklahoma Tuition Aid Grant until the default is satisfactorily resolved.

 - Addition of attorney fees and collection costs to your loan balance.
 These fees can add 22 percent to what you already owe.
-Collection costs are added when no payment is made within the first 60 days of default.
-If you've set up payment arrangements within the first 60 days of default, collection costs will be added if you're ever 35 days past due.
+Collection costs are added when no payment or repayment arrangement is made within the first 60 days of default.
+If you've set up repayment arrangements within the first 60 days of default, collection costs will be added if you become two payments past due.

 - Damaged credit rating.
 After default, you have 60 days to establish satisfactory repayment arrangements.
 Failure to satisfy the balance within 60 days results in a negative report to national consumer reporting agencies, thereby seriously damaging your credit.